 Say hello to furoshiki - a traditional Japanese cloth-folding technique that allows you to wrap up your gifts with a single piece of cloth!
 Dating back to the 14th century, (when people used to wrap clothes into a secure bundle while visiting public baths), the Japanese government re-launched the idea several years ago as a campaign to reduce furoshiki’s dependency on plastic bags.

 There are tons of different Christmas fabrics on the market, and you’ll have a giggle watching YouTube videos and learning all of the various ways you can wrap up different shapes and sizes!
+We've also got a simple-how to guide here.

 Perhaps you have an old table runner of Christmas-themed duvet set that is no longer in use?
 Why not recycle this and cut into squares for wrapping up gifts.